kasslent/clc-digital-skills/_lessons/module-1.2.md

 >
 >Download the exercise file <a href="exercises/module1/errors.html" download>here</a>.
 Open **errors.html** in your editor and see if you can spot and correct all of the errors!
 >
->It could be formatting issues like tabbing nested elements, to mismatched tags, to missing quotes or recommended attributes.
+>It could be formatting issues like tabbing nested elements, two mismatched tags, missing quotes, or recommended attributes.
 >
 >*Pro tip!*
-Move this exercise file from your downloads folder and add it somewhere you can find it. (e.g. organized with the rest of your LLC project/exercise files)
+Move this exercise file from your downloads folder and add it somewhere you can find it. (e.g. organized with the rest of your LLC project and exercise files)

 ## Audio and Video

 HTML5 introduced better support for media with `<audio>` and `<video>` tags.
-However, with sites such as YouTube and Vimeo, it's often easier (and less bandwidth) to go with these options.
+However, with sites such as YouTube and Vimeo, it's often easier (and easier on bandwidth) to go with embedded videos from those services.

-Sites like these and other media sites such as Instagram and Twitter all offer embed options.
+Sites like YouTube, Vimeo and other media sites such as Instagram and Twitter all offer embed options.

 #### Extra resources

 * [http://html5doctor.com/native-audio-in-the-browser/](http://html5doctor.com/native-audio-in-the-browser/)
 * [http://html5doctor.com/the-video-element/](http://html5doctor.com/the-video-element/)

-> Let's check out the different embed options for [YouTube](http://youtube.com), [Instagram](http://instagram.com), [Twitter](http://twitter.com) and other media sites.
+> Let's check out the different embed options for [YouTube](https://support.google.com/youtube/answer/171780?hl=en), [Vimeo](https://help.vimeo.com/hc/en-us/articles/224969968-Embedding-videos-overview), [Instagram](https://www.instagram.com/developer/embedding/) and [Twitter](https://help.twitter.com/en/using-twitter/embed-twitter-feed).

 ## Intro to CSS

-* CSS = cascading stylesheet
+* CSS = Cascading StyleSheet
-* stylesheet language with its own syntax rules, different from HTML
+* stylesheet language has its own syntax rules, different from HTML
+* stylesheet contains a list of rules
 * used to separate content from presentation
 * presentational HTML tags and attributes are now obsolete
-* stylesheet contains a list of rules
 * reduces redundancy and saves time

 CSS will require some new symbols: curly brackets `{ }`, colon `:` and semi-colon `;`